 Al Khobar, along with Dammam and Dhahran, forms the residential core of the region.
 Dammam, Dhahran, and Al Khobar are about 20 kilometers apart and essentially from one megacity.

-Discover the wonders of this city on the Persian Gulf coast has to offer along with its neighboring country town.
+Discover the wonders this city on the Persian Gulf coast offers, along with its neighboring country town.
 The King Fahad International Airport services all three urban centers.

-Most of the Al Khobar residents work for Saudi Aramco, the world’s largest oil company.
+Most Al Khobar residents work for Saudi Aramco, the world’s largest oil company.
 Still, traditionally, Khobar has been a city of traders.

 Recommended: Saudi Aramco, The World’s Most Valuable Company